Online tutoring

 • How do I find online tutors specifically? +

 Two routes.
-(1) Use the wizard at <a href='/find'>/find</a> — its final step asks whether you want online, in-person, or either.
-(2) Browse <a href='/tutors'>all tutors</a> and use the format filter.
+The wizard at <a href='/find'>/find</a> ends with a format question; choose 'online' to filter accordingly.
+Alternatively, browse <a href='/tutors'>all tutors</a> and use the format filter in the search box.
 Tutors who offer online lessons display the 'Online' indicator on their card.

 • What about online safety for under-18s? +

 Standard considerations apply: lessons should happen in shared family space (not behind a closed bedroom door), parents should know who their child is meeting online, and tutor messaging on Tutorperch is logged and monitored for safeguarding concerns.
-Tutors who hold a current DBS-Verified badge have had their certificate manually reviewed by us; for under-18 students, the DBS-Verified badge is a meaningful signal. <a href='/dbs-verified-tutors'>More on DBS verification</a>.
+Tutors who hold a current Safeguarding-Verified badge (covering DBS in England and Wales, PVG in Scotland and AccessNI in Northern Ireland) have had their certificate manually reviewed by our team.
+For under-18 students, the badge is a meaningful signal. <a href='/dbs-verified-tutors'>More on safeguarding verification</a>.

 • What equipment does my child need? +